ZetaTwo/pwny-racing/challenges/chall9/README.md

 This has the effect of making the values in volatile and regular registers less consistent with local runs and so the players might have a dangling `FILE *` reference in a register locally but they will be confused when this is not the case remotely.
+So by clearing the possible locations for a `FILE *` reference after `IO` jumps we can ensure the players will not attempt to waste time building payloads around these values.

 # Exploitation